Ruchita7/sunshine_watch_face/README.md

 It is recommended that you develop on real hardware so you can better gauge the user experience.
 However, the emulator lets you test out different types of screen shapes, which is useful for testing.To set up an Android Wear Emulator or Device follow [these instructions](http://developer.android.com/intl/es/training/wearables/apps/creating.html#SetupEmulator)

-##Instructions for creating a watch face

-Simple configurations to be done can be found [here](http://developer.android.com/intl/es/training/wearables/watch-faces/service.html)

 ###Contributing